GwenNguyen2604/TravelBookingSystem/README.md

 ## 👓 Installation
 1. **Install Node.js**
-Make sure you have Node.js
- (v18+ recommended) and npm installed.
-You can check with:
+Make sure you have Node.js (v18+ recommended) and npm installed. \n You can check with:

 ```bash